Resident Evil: The Mercenaries 3D: Development

 Before the game's release, there was a lot of confusion over why series mainstay Leon S. Kennedy was not playable.
 In an interview, producer Masachika Kawata jokingly states Leon's absence is due to his appearance in the upcoming Resident Evil: Operation Raccoon City, but mentions that including Leon (and other features) as future DLC is not out of the question.

+Release

+In Europe, Nintendo of Europe handled distribution of the title.

 Reception

 The game received controversy upon release when it was discovered that the game's save data could not be erased.
 This implied that Capcom was attempting to curb the used-game market.
 Although Capcom VP Christian Svensson claims this feature was not a business decision, he states that a similar feature will probably not be implemented into future games because of the controversy it has generated.

 Resident Evil: The Mercenaries 3D was released to mixed reviews from critics.
 NGamer wrote the first review and gave the game a score of 82%.
 Tech Digest gave it a score of 5/5, saying, "A few key gameplay improvements over the first versions and superb visuals make this the second must-have 3DS title in as many weeks."
 IGN gave a less positive score of 6.5, stating while the gameplay is enjoyable, there's not enough content and that it was "designed to be an extra, not a retail release."
 Game Informer was very positive in their review, giving the game an 8/10 and even stated while there are some flaws, "It is the most thrilling handheld console experience I've ever had."
 Destructoid gave the title a 6 out of 10 rating, stating "There is fun to be had but is far too expensive for something like this."
 Joystiq gave the title a 2.5 out of 5 star rating, stating that "It could have been an addictive mission-based multiplayer title perfect for a portable platform, but with its limited content and quickly tiresome combat, Mercenaries 3D is little more than a ? [sic]priced proof of concept."
 Nintendo World Report gave the game a 9 and said that "If you're looking for a portable-optimized intense high-score game centered around killing zombie-like enemies, this fits the bill."